 The Philippine Health Insurance Corporation (PhilHealth) is a government-owned controlled corporation (GOCC) that provides health insurance benefits to Filipinos.

-The Site (VyronLoares.com) does NOT represent and is NOT affiliated with any government agency, institution, bureau, attached agency, or its subdivisions indicated or stated in any of the Site's published articles.
+The Site (VyronLoares.com) does NOT represent and is NOT affiliated with any government agency, institution, bureau, attached agency, or its political subdivisions indicated or stated in any of the Site's published articles.
 Kindly read the Disclaimer page for more information.

 Laws relevant to PhilHealth

 The following is a list of laws that were promulgated to support Philippine Health Insurance Corporation (PhilHealth) in the Philippines:

 |Republic Act (RA) No. 7875||1995||National Health Insurance Act of 1995|

 |Republic Act (RA) No. 9241||10 February 2004||Amendment of|

 |Republic Act (RA) No. 10606||19 June 2013||National Health Insurance Act of 2013|